 In the final weeks of pregnancy, an expectant mother’s body begins its natural preparation for labor and delivery.
-Among the early signs of labor are effacement and dilation, important changes that occur to the cervix and work together to make it possible for the baby to safely and smoothly come out of its mother’s uterus.
+Among the early signs of labor are effacement and dilation, important changes that occur to the cervix and work together to make it possible for the baby to safely and smoothly transition out of its mother’s uterus.

-What is Cervical Effacement?
+What Is Cervical Effacement?

 During the final weeks of pregnancy, your health care provider will examine the cervix and can report on these changes.
-Cervical effacement is measured in percentages – e.g., no changes means 0% effaced, when the cervix is half its normal thickness, it’s 50% effaced.
+Cervical effacement is measured in percentages – e.g., no changes means 0% effaced or when the cervix is half its normal thickness, it’s 50% effaced.
 When the cervix is 100% effaced, that means it’s completely thinned out, leaving just the opening at the bottom of the uterus for the baby to come out.

 As the cervix effaces and thins out, it also begins to stretch and open.
 This is called dilation.
 This widening and opening makes it easier for the baby’s head and the rest of its body to pass through from the uterus into the vaginal canal for delivery.